 Vinyasa Flow or Hatha Flow Yoga

-Not its own method, but inspired from the original Ashtanga Vinyasa yoga
+Contemporary practice style inspired from the original Ashtanga Vinyasa yoga

 Yoga method developed by Paulie Zinc based on martial art training and Hatha yoga

 This approach of long holds in a pose (2-5 mins) is not unique to Yin Yoga but a Yin class focuses on long holds in each posture all the way through and does not integrate them into a broader range of movement in a class as other methods might do.
 It is usually offered as a complementary class to more physically demanding yoga methods.
-Long holds in passive floor postures aim to usefully stress the connective tissues in the body to increase strength and flexibility.
+Long holds in passive floor postures using blocks and bolsters aim to usefully stress the connective tissues in the body to increase strength and flexibility.
 The method of yoga practice is underpinned by the Taoist philosophy.

 Gentle yoga generally means a more accessible yoga class that offers time and exploration to find a way of practicing yoga that will accommodate health issues and injuries.
 It is also encourages a mindset of not pushing or being aggressive with your yoga practice but allow it to unfold and support you.
 Usually it offers space and time for subtle yoga practice beyond just physical postures.